365view/slate/source/includes/_menu.md

 # Menu

+In this category you will find information about the connector menu and how to retrieve the menu from a connector.

 ## The menu object

-This object wraps all the categories and items of the menubar.
+This object contains the top level structure of the sidebar menu.
+It wraps the three categories _actors_, _resources_ and _security_.

 > An example of JSON for the menu.